Freezard/hots-loot-chest-calc/README.md

 - Select the type of chest you're opening from the drop-down menu.
 - Enter the contents of the chest you've opened by clicking on the different boxes.
   C = Common R = Rare E = Epic L = Legendary
-- Specify whether the items you got were duplicates by clicking on the DUPLICATES boxes.
+- Specify whether the items you got were duplicates or not by clicking on the DUPLICATES boxes.
-- The chest value in shards will be compared to the average chest value.
+- The chest value (in shards) will be compared to the average chest value.
 If it's lower, consider rerolling.
-- Pressing the Keep Items button will automatically add any new items from the chest to your collection.
+- Pressing the Keep Items button will add any new items from the chest to your collection.
+- Pressing the Reroll Items button will discard the items.